pawan054/pawan.joshi/README.md

 - 👋 Hi, I’m @pawan054
-- 👀 I’m interested in AI and Computational Physics
+- 👀 I’m interested in AI and Computational Physics research
-- 🌱 I’m currently learning Machine Learning and Python
+- 🌱 I’m currently learning as well as training Machine Learning and Python
 - 💞️ I’m looking to collaborate on related field
 - 📫 How to reach me mail: pjoshi2357@gmail.com